The Certificate – Artistic Blacksmithing: Level 1 Program is a 12 month program to teach the fundamentals of Artistic Blacksmithing.

-Students will now put all their accumulated skill into producing a fire place set project.
+Students will now put all their accumulated skill into producing a fireplace set project.
 A common forge welded form will be taught and students will reproduce this form during the weekend class and subsequent labs to make a five piece (poker, shovel, brush, tong, and stand) fire set.
-Emphasis will be put on consistent form and appropriate scale.
+Emphasis will be put on consistency of form and appropriate scale.

 Lab work required to accomplish fire tools and stand.

 BSMTH 109: May 4 – 5, 2024

 Continue work to accomplish and complete fire tools and stand.

 BSMTH 110: June 1 – 2, 2024

 Common forms of blacksmithing business will be the focus of this class.
 Introduction to business management, pricing, accounting, taxes, zoning ordinance, building code, and other common issues will be discussed.
 In addition, scale drawing and sketching will be covered.